neivv/aice/Documentation.md

 - `under_dweb` true if the unit is under a Disruption Web
 - `hallucination` true if the unit is an hallucination
 - `tech(int player, int tech_id)` true if `player` has reseached `tech_id`
+- `on_creep` true if the unit's center is currently on a creep tile
+- `on_unbuildable` true if the unit's center is currently on a unbuildable tile
+- `terrain_protection` true if the unit's center is on a tile giving protection (Tree doodads)

 The following are Aice-specific boolean expressions:
 - `sprite.has_flingy` true if the current image's parent sprite is linked to an unit or a